aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-topic/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Id.
+When you pass the logical ID of this resource to the intrinsic Ref function, Ref returns the topic ARN, for example: `arn:aws:sns:us-east-1:123456789012:mystack-mytopic-NZJ5JSMVGFIE`.

+For more information about using the Ref function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html).

 ### Fn::GetAtt